Akkkkkk/SpecialAxes/README.md

 - axe.poison
 - axe.fire
 - axe.damage
+- axe.weakness

 UPDATES:

-  Fixed the bug that gave the effect in areas without pvp, and spam message WorldGuard.
+  - Fixed the bug that gave the effect in areas without pvp, and spam message WorldGuard.
 For this, you will have to implement the WorldGuard plugin!
 09/03/2021
+  - Added a Weakness axe.
+New config to change the name of axes.
+Fixed bugs.
+22/03/2021